vstehle/ebbr/source/chapter2-uefi.rst

 ^^^^^^^

-On AArch64 UEFI shall execute as A64 code at the highest privilege level available; EL2 or EL1, as defined in [UEFI]_ § 2.3.6, depending on whether or not virtualization is available at OS load time.
+On AArch64 UEFI shall execute as A64 code at the highest privilege level available, as defined in [UEFI]_ § 2.3.6, depending on whether or not virtualization is available at OS load time.

+- On A-profile platforms this is EL2 or EL1.
+- On Armv8-R AArch64 platforms this is S-EL1 [#SEL1Note]_, and executing UEFI at
+  this level is explicitly allowed.

+.. [#SEL1Note] On Armv8-R AArch64 platforms, S-EL2 is used to implement PSCI
+   and virtualization (see section :ref:`section-aarch64-platforms`), and is therefore not available to execute UEFI.
+   While Armv8-R AArch64 S-EL2 might in theory be used for OS based virtualization, it does not support virtual memory but protection regions, which makes it best suited for a Type 1 hypervisor in practice.

 UEFI Boot at Hyp mode or EL2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^